 I think we can do better.

-At Odin we are on a mission to drive progress, by creating a radically better way for people to connect, collaborate and invest together.
+At Odin, we are on a mission to drive progress, by fundamentally reimagining how we invest.

 As many of you know, our first product is basically AngelList for hot people.
 It lets anyone, anywhere raise money seamlessly from their network.
 It’s cost effective and it looks sxc af.